Our Mission

 Janet van Zyl – Finance / HR

-I joined Friends of Free Wildlife in 2021 and have been firmly entrenched as a volunteer ever since.
-In 2022 I took on the HR responsibilities and in 2023 took over the bookkeeping function.
-I have attended the internal clinic courses held at FFW and have completed the IWRC basic course as well as the advanced course in pain and wound management and Fluid therapy.
+She joined Friends of Free Wildlife in 2021 and has been a dedicated volunteer ever since.
+In 2022, she took on HR responsibilities at the centre, and in 2023, she assumed the role of bookkeeper.
+She has completed several internal clinic courses at FFW, as well as the IWRC Basic Wildlife Rehabilitation course, the Advanced Pain and Wound Management course, and Fluid Therapy.

 Nick Roberts – Centre Management